ret42/RE-Thing/README.md

 - ## Angr
   - [Angr](https://github.com/angr/angr) - A powerful and user-friendly binary analysis platform!

+- ## APIMonitor
+  - [APIMonitor](http://www.rohitab.com/apimonitor) - API Monitor is a free software that lets you monitor and control API calls made by applications and services.
+Its a powerful tool for seeing how applications and services work or for tracking down problems that you have in your own applications.

 - ## apk2gold
   - [apk2gold](https://github.com/lxdvs/apk2gold) - CLI tool for decompiling Android apps to Java.
 It does resources!
 It does Java!
 Its real easy!